kiba/Writings/for_science/dramatis_personae.md

 **Saito Hiroki** - First Appearance: Chapter 10.
 Mentioned by Diana as the mecha pilot of Tsugumori.

-**Lala Hiyama** - First Appearance: Chapter 10.
-A woman in bear suit who is the dorm mother of a dormitory for Gardes pilot-trainees.
+**Lala Hiyama** - A woman in bear suit who is the dorm mother of a dormitory for Gardes pilot-trainees.

+Appearances: 10, 24

 **Daichi Chou** - First Appearance: Chapter 14.
 An engineering advisor from Sidonia.